usmannawaz01/Old-Church-Slavonic-Lemmatizer/README.md

 ### Word-Lemma Table
-The Word-Lemma Table displays the mappings between words and their corresponding lemmas in a tabular format.
+The "Show Word-Lemma Table" button displays the mappings between words and their corresponding lemmas in a tabular format.

 ![Word Lemma Table](interface/table.png)